Thursday, February 26, 2015

 Hair – Graham Central Station

 Larry Graham’s unique and extremely funky bassline sets this powerful groove in motion.
-It’s one of my favorite Graham basslines.
-The track is from Graham Central Station’s self-titled debut album, released in 1974.
+It’s one of the acclaimed musician's funkiest basslines.
+"Hair" is a track from Graham Central Station’s self-titled debut album, released in 1974.

 Hair at Amazon